hacktoon/nami/README.md

     rain > 4
   }

-- create secondary biomes for zones (with region grid)
+- create secondary biomes for chunks (with region grid)
 - conclude wrapGet migration for grids